InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 ### Set up an organization-level source code inventory live dashboard

-* Combination of manual and automated input data sources to a single source of truth including an API for custom extension
+* Combination of manual and automated input data sources to a single source of truth
+* API available to add new data sources and extend coverage of the source code repository
 * Key meta-data about each repository:
   * Legal Entity
   * URL